NothdurftNerdworks/Programmatic_GUI_Playground/README.md

 # Programmatic_GUI_Playground
- Programmatic GUI for demonstration and testing against other MATLAB projects.
+ Programmatic GUIs for demonstration and testing against other MATLAB projects.

 ## Background
 MATLAB provides an interface, historically GUIDE and more recently AppDesigner, for building GUIs in a visual environment.
 These apps are a good starting grounds for many basic applications, but impose a framework often unsuited for more elaborate programs.
 As a result, developers often migrate to programmatic GUI development over time.